Register to vote

 Overseas electors

-Registering to Vote as an Overseas Elector
+Registering to vote as an overseas elector

 You can register to vote online the same way an elector in the UK does.
 The only difference being that an overseas elector must include their passport details.

 - Proxy Voting If you are not based in the UK you appoint a proxy to vote on your behalf.
-You can apply online or complete and return an application form (PDF).
+You can apply online or complete and return an application form.
 As an overseas elector we would advise that you apply to vote by proxy if possible.
 Your appointed proxy has to attend the polling station you were last registered to vote at, so make sure that the person you appoint is familiar with where you would have previously voted.

 - Postal vote If you are registered as an overseas elector you can apply to vote by post.
 You will need to make sure you have time to receive and return your ballot papers by polling day.
 If you have opted to vote by postal vote and it does not arrive in time or gets lost in the post, you cannot then change your method of voting.
 By law, all postal votes must be posted out, we are not allowed to email them to electors.